rachealcolbert/portfolio/README.md

 ## Purpose

-A website that tells future employeers about my work history and links to work samples.
+A website that tells future employers about my work history and links to work samples.

 ### **Website Link:**